 At just over €65 per person per day all-in, this is quite an optimistic forecast for a 2½ week tropical break half-way around the world.

 …and this is not really budget standards – We would be flying with Cathay Pacific and staying in some quite luxurious guesthouses, hotels and resorts.

 You can follow our actual experiences in these articles.
 We offer you an insiders view on where to stay, and where to avoid…

-If you don’t want to miss any of our Bali updates, subscribe now!
+If you don’t want to miss any additional Bali updates, subscribe now!

 If you enjoyed our Bali and Nusa Lembongan 2-island itinerary, check out our other Tropical Travel Plans.
 You may also like: